davenamin/fieldwork/README.md

 the "frontend" is written in Typescript, uses Leaflet (with several plugins), SocketIO, Vue.js, and is built by Webpack.
-The Webpack and Typescript configurationsare in `webpack.config.js` and `tsconfig.json` respectively.
+The Webpack and Typescript configurations are in `webpack.config.js` and `tsconfig.json` respectively.
 The code lives in the `src` and `template` folders, and Webpack will emit the built code into the `static` folder (and create it if necessary).
 The contents of `static` are served up by Flask and the backend.